DivyModi/Banked-Stack-Pointer-Usage/README.md

 * When the code starts SP points to the MSP.
 * We can change the SP to point to PSP by loading PSP with correct value and then changing the 1st bit of CONTROL register as 1.
 * Now in main function (thread mode) we change the SP to point to PSP.
-* when the punction is called the PSP is only used.
+* when the function is called the PSP is only used.
 * But when we generated an exception, it went to exception handler (handler mode) and by default the SP is switched to point to MSP.
 * after returning from the handler to main (handler mode to thread mode) the SP will again point to PSP automatically.
 * 1st bit of CONTROL registed dont have any effect in handler mode.